 Remains a bit stiff even after repeated use

-If you’re hiking and camping in the winter nothing short of genuine goose down will do for your sleeping bag.
+If you’re hiking and camping in the winter nothing short of genuine goose down will do for your warm sleeping bag.
 The Hyke and Byke Goose Down Sleeping Bag is filled with genuine goose down, has a 20D ripstop nylon shell, compresses down to a miniscule 10 x 7 inches and weighs less than 3 pounds.

 Heavy duty YKK Zipper